-The estimated residual hatchery steelhead reduced significantly in 2019 compared to recent years in Omak Creek yet, has remained relatively stable in Salmon Creek every year since 2016 (Figure B-17).
+The estimated number of residual hatchery steelhead in Omak Creek reduced significantly in 2019 and 2020 compared to recent years yet, has been slightly increasing in Salmon Creek every year since 2016 (Figure B-17).
 One environmental factor that may be influencing this trend is discharge, as 2019 had a lower than normal monthly discharge during the peak flow and migration period (Figure E-1), while 2017 and 2018 experienced extreme flood events.
-Because there is no apparent correlation between the number of hatchery steelhead released (Figure B-18) and number of residualized fish sampled each year, additional studies would be required to better understand factors contributing to fluctuations of residualization rates occurring in Omak Creek.
+There is no apparent correlation between the number of hatchery steelhead released (Figure B-18) and number of residualized fish sampled each year, therefore additional studies would be required to better understand factors contributing to fluctuations of residualization rates occurring in Omak Creek.